The Hamas government has banned women from riding motorcycles in the Gaza Strip, saying the move was in keeping with "Arab traditions."

 Men and women who are seen together are regularly stopped by Hamas policemen or militiamen who question them about the nature of their relationship.

-Explaining its latest decision, Hamas said it was made to "safeguard the safety of residents and to maintain the stability of traditions and customs in Palestinian society."
+Explaining its latest decision, Hamas said it was taken to "safeguard the safety of residents and to maintain the stability of traditions and customs in Palestinian society."

 The Hamas statement said that men would not be allowed from now on to carry women behind them as they drive their motorcycles.